VA Loan Calculator

 VA Funding Fee

-The VA funding fee is a one-time payment most borrowers make to support the VA loan program.
-This fee helps keep the program self-sustaining and allows future veterans to access similar benefits.
-The rate depends on factors like your down payment, type of service, and whether this is your first VA loan.
-Borrowers with a service-connected disability of 10% or greater are typically exempt from this fee.
+A one-time fee that helps keep the VA loan program self-sustaining.
+The rate depends on your service type, down payment, and whether this is your first VA loan.
+Veterans with a service-connected disability rating of 10% or more are typically exempt.

 | Down Payment | First Use | Subsequent Use |